jeffreywallphd/AutoProphet/README.md

       * If you choose from the AlphaVantage API's, a free key can be obtained here: https://www.alphavantage.co/support/#api-key.
 Premium keys may be availabe through your professor for free.
       * If you choose to use Financial Modeling Prep API's, a free key can be obtained through account signup here: https://site.financialmodelingprep.com/.
 After signup, the key can be found in the Dashboard.

-6. Whenever you want to start the project to view what your code changes did to the software, simply use the terminal to get to the auto-prophet folder and run: **npm start**
+6. Whenever you want to start the project to view what your code changes did to the software, simply use the terminal to get to the OpenFinAL folder and run: **npm start**

    * If you need to start over at any point by re-cloning the GitHub project, you may also need to repeat these steps.